 One thing we value a lot is to call things what they are.
-We want you to feel safe when we say that something is handmade, so while we always present our product the best way possible, we will try to avoid lying.
+We want you to feel safe when we say that something is handmade, so while we always present our product the best way possible, we will avoid lying.
 Unless of course we speak out of misinformation, which I have no guarantee against.

 We really love handmade, raw and real.
 And this love of the real is ingrained into the core of the company.

-Fun fact: A Bay Bee consists of 7148 stitches.
+Fun Fact: A Bay Bee consists of 7148 stitches.
 We counted once for a competition.

-So this is what it looks like when a knit cap is being knit.
 The old way, the genuine way, which we treasure tremendously.